Allie Legg

 Allie Legg (née Dragoo; born December 17, 1989) is an American former professional racing cyclist, who rode professionally between 2014 and 2019.
 She rode in the women's team time trial at the 2015 UCI Road World Championships.

 She started her bike racing career in BMX, competing for thirteen years including two as a professional.
 She was offered a collegiate golf scholarship, but turned it down in order to pursue cycle racing, and graduated from Marian University, Indiana with a degree in Education and Physical Education in May 2014.

+Retired from professional cycling in 2019, Allie is now a cycling coach for Fascat Coaching + Training.